 Once you've answered those questions, you're ready to tackle the nuts-and-bolts side of organizing the event.
 A few points:

 1. Assemble a team.
+Ideally, this is a diverse group of people with access to different skills, spaces, and communities.
 The important thing here is to make sure that everyone is on the same page, and that everyone has specific responsibilities.
 Five people who know what they're doing will always be stronger than one, but five people who don't know what they're doing will drag you down.

 2. Start EARLY.
 For most events, a month is enough time to properly promote.
 For bigger events like conferences and festivals, you’ll need more.
 One strategy is to have a few months of hints, vague information, save-the-dates and stuff like that, followed by a month of hard-core promotion leading up to your event.
 When you have a range of dates that work for you, check other local calendars to avoid conflicts.
 Figure out what time (7pm-9pm vs. 9pm-2am vs. something else) works best for the audience you hope to draw.

 3. Brainstorm a list of your top five venues (making sure they're appropriate to the size and vibe for the event).
 Research locations, accessibility issues, how the door/payout works at each one, etc.

 4. Brainstorm a program based on the kind of event you're throwing-- what bands will play?
 What speakers will there be?
 What will the night look like?
 How will things flow?
 When choosing artists, be intentional.
 How does each performer relate to your goal and your target audience?
 Picking a date, a lineup, and a venue all kind of happen at the same time, and you may have to do some back-and-forth to get everything to work, depending on the artists' and venues' availabilities.
 So have more than one choice in each category.